kiboschool/course-pm-and-design/src/lessons/prototyping.md

 ## **Learning Outcomes**

 After completing this lesson, you will be able to:
-- Use various prototyping tools and resources to validate your ideas
+- Use various prototyping techniques and tools to validate your ideas
 - Create interactive wireframes using Figma
 - Conduct usability tests to measure the effectiveness of user interfaces